MetaMask/rpc-cap/README.md

 This module is in an exploratory MVP state.
 It probably deserves more testing, scrutiny, consideration, maybe a TypeScript conversion, and a healthy beta period before I'd want to really trust it to a lot of value.

+I've got it working with [a branch of metamask](https://github.com/MetaMask/metamask-extension/tree/capabilities-middleware-example) which you can use with [the sample site](https://metamask.github.io/json-rpc-capabilities-middleware/).